-- x. complete training, using construction mark-up set of BAS Shop Drawings;

-- submit approved as-built drawings, and complete revisions to the initial set of online graphics;

-- z. initiate warranty period;

-- aa. terminate warranty period.

-- 2. The CSC shall submit similarly detailed schedule information, revised if necessary, for any additional work which will extend the effectiveness of the BAS and is contracted either concurrent to or immediately following the term of the present installation.
-It shall be the responsibility of the CSC to alert the University's Project Management of any scheduling conflicts, and to defer to the judgment of the University in the resolution of those conflicts.

-- 3. The CSC shall provide additional workers and/or overtime hours as deemed necessary by the University to meet scheduled completion dates.

-- 4. Should the CSC fail to maintain any part of the installation schedule, the University reserves the right to require written weekly progress reports.
+- y. initiate warranty period; - z. terminate warranty period. - 2.
+The CSC shall submit similarly detailed schedule information, revised if necessary, for any additional work which will extend the effectiveness of the BAS and is contracted either concurrent to or immediately following the term of the present installation.
+It shall be the responsibility of the CSC to alert the University's Project Management of any scheduling conflicts, and to defer to the judgment of the University in the resolution of those conflicts. - The CSC shall provide additional workers and/or overtime hours as deemed necessary by the University to meet scheduled completion dates. - 4.
+Should the CSC fail to maintain any part of the installation schedule, the University reserves the right to require written weekly progress reports.
 If the University so elects, the CSC shall provide a then-current schedule and shall provide written updates to that schedule to both the University and the Professional on a weekly basis.
 If this option is exercised by the University, the schedule shall be delivered to the University and the Professional no later than the Thursday immediately preceding the week during which the schedule will become effective.
-Bidders will note that it remains the intent of the University to execute all available remedies under this contract to ensure the CSC's best efforts to satisfy the initial milestone scheduling.
-All programming tools shall be provided as part of the system.
-CSC shall provide any system upgrades released during the warranty period free of charge to the University.

-- G. Operating and Maintenance Manuals

-- Operating and Maintenance (O&M) manuals for the system shall include the following categories: Workstation User's Manual and Project Engineering Handbook, and Software Documentation.
-Project specific manuals shall include detailed information describing the specific installation.

-- a.
-Workstation User's Manual shall contain as a minimum:

-- System overview.

-- (2) Networking architecture.

-- (3) The object tables.

-- (4) The sequences of operation.

-- (5) The graphical programming.

-- (6) Established setpoints and schedules.

-- (7) Summary of trend objects.

-- (8) User manuals for the 'third party' software

-- b.
-Project Engineering Manual shall contain as a minimum:
+Bidders will note that it remains the intent of the University to execute all available remedies under this contract to ensure the CSC's best efforts to satisfy the initial milestone scheduling. - G. Operating and Maintenance Manuals - Operating and Maintenance (O&M) manuals for the system shall include the following categories: Workstation User's Manual and Project Engineering Handbook.
+Project specific manuals shall include detailed information describing the specific installation. - a.
+Workstation User's Manual shall contain as a minimum: - (1) System overview. - (2) Networking architecture. - (3) The object tables. - (4) A detailed sequence of operation describing exactly how the Consultant's sequences of operation were implemented. - (5) A print out of the complete logical programming. - (6) Established setpoints and schedules. - (7) Summary of trend objects. - (8) User manuals for the 'third party' software - b) Project Engineering Manual shall contain as a minimum: - (1) System architecture overview - (2) Product Data Sheets, for BAS and HVAC control items. - (3) Wiring diagrams for all controllers and field hardware - (4) Installation, mounting and connection details for all field hardware and accessories - (5) Commissioning and setup parameters for all field hardware - (6) Maintenance procedures, including final tuning and calibration parameters. - (7) Spare parts list.